Jessica-Erickson/palette-picker/README.md

 Palette Picker uses Mocha and Chai for API testing

-`npm test` from the associated root directory
+Run command `npm test` from the root directory after following all steps from the setup section

 ### Next Steps